anirudh786/Food-Delivery-App-Full-Stack/README.md

-# sandwitch_fullstack

-Sandwitch is fullstack application, based on Spring Boot and Angular, for ordering food from restaurant.
-There will be wide scope of features that user can do in our service.
-It is based on nowadays very popular idea of food ordering with delivery in Covid time.

 # Features
 - user can create account, order food and wait for its order
 - admin panel (adding new ingredients, products, managing order status [CRUD], set user account level (user or admin))